LarsSchy/SMAC-M/README.md

 #### Enhanced mapservice

-To build mapfiles for enhanced nautical chart map services based on OpenCPN lookup table, we have to specify the chartsymbols file, the enhance shapefiles path, the graphics style(tablename: Paper|Simplify) and choose the display category Standard (the 'All' display category is still not supported).
+To build mapfiles for enhanced nautical chart map services based on OpenCPN lookup table, we have to specify the chartsymbols file, the enhance shapefiles path, the graphics style(tablename: `Paper`|`Simplify`) and choose the display category (dedault is `Displaybase,Standard`,  `All` display category is still not supported).
+This script will create mapfile based on data found into `enhancedchartdata`.
+If you update your enhance data repository you should run again this script to update your map service.

 ```
  python ./generate_map_config.py -rule-default-color IHO --chartsymbols ./chartsymbols_S57.xml -enhancedchartdata ./shp_s57data/shp --tablename Paper --displaycategory Standard --rule-set-path ../resources/layer_rules/rules/